Skip to main content

 Firewall

-A tool that protects a computer from unwanted connections to or from local networks and the Internet.
+A tool that protects a computer from unwanted connections to or from local networks and the internet.
 A firewall might have rules that forbid outgoing email, or connections to certain websites.
 Firewalls can be used as a first line of defense to protect a device from unexpected interference.
-They can also be used to prevent users from accessing the Internet in certain ways.
+They can also be used to prevent users from accessing the internet in certain ways.

 Attack